 If you use

 It is important for step 3 that you name the segments correctly.
-For Recency use 100, 200, 300, 400, 500; for Frequency use 10, 20, 30, 40, 50 and for Monetary use 1, 2, 3, 4, 5; where the biggest number is always for the best customers from the segment - customer with a most recent purchase, most orders and biggest amount spent will have reived 500, 50 and 5 respectively.
+For Recency use 100, 200, 300, 400, 500; for Frequency use 10, 20, 30, 40, 50 and for Monetary use 1, 2, 3, 4, 5; where the biggest number is always for the best customers from the segment - customer with a most recent purchase, most orders and biggest amount spent will have reived scores of 500, 50 and 5 respectively.

 When you finally know RFM scores of all your customers, you can assign all of them into one of 11 segments.
 In the following image, you can see an example of how those segments can look like after you assign them their corresponding scores.